Vurglesplat/CSI-230-Brandon_Boras/FinalProject-WebScraper/README.md

 #### Dec 14 11:15PM
 Just putting the finishing touches and cleaning on it now, this is already incredibly wacky in how it's implemented, so unless I got a lot of time I don't see more features making this more presentable.

+#### Dec 15 12:12AM
+Welp, cutting those last few features was pretty brutal, but I need to get this in, I've basically put about 30 hours into this thing, I have to call it quits somewhere.